Sony A7 vs A77 II

-The Sony Alpha A7 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were announced, respectively, in October 2013 and May 2014.
+The Sony Alpha A7 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and May 2014.
 The A7 is a mirrorless interchangeable lens camera, while the A77 II is a DSLR.
 The cameras are based on a full frame (A7) and an APS-C (A77 II) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Sony A7 and the Sony A77 II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7 and the Sony A77 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably larger (25 percent) than the Sony A7.
 Moreover, the A77 II is substantially heavier (36 percent) than the A7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.